prism-os/docs/docs/app-package-structure.md

 The `main.hpp` file is the main header file of your app and it contains the declaration of your app's main class.
 Where as, the `main.cpp` file contains the implementation of all the methods in your class.

-You can learn more about the member functions of your app class and the app structure in [App structure](app-structure.md).
+You can learn more about the member functions of your app class and the app structure in [App structure](app-structure.md) section.

 The `manifest.json` contains basic info about your app, including the name, the composite unique name of your app's class and the abilities that it requests.
 ```json